-Monika: Today it is my pleasure and honor to interview Riki Wilchins, an American LGBTQ rights activist, one of six activists named by TIME Magazine among its "100 Civic Innovators for the 21st Century," founder of The Transsexual Menace, Camp Trans, GenderPAC, and author of "Read My Lips: Sexual Subversion and the End of Gender" (1997).
-Hello Riki!
+Monika: Today, I have the pleasure and honor of interviewing Riki Wilchins, an American LGBTQ rights activist, one of six community leaders named by TIME magazine among its "100 Civic Innovators for the 21st Century," founder of The Transexual Menace, Camp Trans, and GenderPAC, and author of Read My Lips: Sexual Subversion and the End of Gender (1997).
+Hello, Riki!

-Riki: Hello Monika!
+Riki: Hello, Monika!

-Monika: Do you still wear the Transsexual Menace logo? :)
+Monika: Do you still wear the Transsexual Menace logo?

-Riki: Alas, no – I haven’t had an occasion to wear mine lately.
+Riki: Alas, no, I haven’t had an occasion to wear mine lately.

 Riki: I think it’s finally improved.
 Folks realize we’re not just some gender-weird tribe for them to cut their professional teeth on.

 Riki: I think it’s interesting that it’s finally getting recognition.
-I do wish we saw trans-people picketing more.
-Especially in this time of resurgent street activism in the US.
+I do wish we saw trans people picketing more, especially in this time of resurgent street activism in the U.S.

-Riki: I really don’t know – I think we’re still finding out.
+Riki: I really don’t know.
+I think we’re still finding out.

 Riki: That’s a great question I ask myself sometimes.
 The community had been so determinedly non-political.
 I think there was just a critical mass of people at the right time.
-And once you did one political thing, doing the second or the third because easy and obvious.
+And once you did one political thing, doing the second or the third became easy and obvious.

 Riki: Not very successful at first.
 Trans was considered so way-out, so on the fringe.
 No one even knew the issue.
 But now you see trans included in everything LGBTQ, and we have a (regrettably bad) Republican president who also says “LGBTQ.”
-Trans is deeply anchored in gay rights – so I think that’s a success.
+Trans is deeply anchored in gay rights, so I think that’s a success.

-Riki: Seeing the Obama Attorney General hold a press conference to call out the needs of trans-Americans and say “We see you” was life-changing.
+Riki: Seeing the Obama Attorney General hold a press conference to call out the needs of trans Americans and say “We see you” was life-changing.
 I turned to my 10-year-old daughter and said, “Please watch this, honey, mommy has just become normal.”

 Riki: Republicans would gladly throw the whole gay community under the bus, us included.
 You see that in all the bathroom bills launched by Republicans to satisfy their base.
 The Democrats are now fully committed to our rights.

-Riki: No one has ANY idea what this President is going to do on any issue, especially this one I’m afraid.
+Riki: No one has ANY idea what this president is going to do on any issue, especially this one, I’m afraid.

 Riki: I am smiling, but the answer is no. Although I just read we do have our first trans mayor in Texas.